nicholaswmin/dyno/README.md

 ### Plotting

-Each metric contains up to 50 *snapshots* of its past states.
+Each metric contains *snapshots* of its past states.

 This allows plotting them as a *timeline*, using the [`console.plot`][console-plot] module.